serhan-yilmaz/crosstabulator/README.md

-# tabulator
+# CrossTabulator
-An R shiny application to generate table 1.
+CrossTabulator is a R shiny-based web application to create demographics tables for use in scientific journals